John McGinn: Hibernian

-On 31 July 2015, McGinn joined Hibernian on a four-year contract.
-Hibernian paid St Mirren a development fee for McGinn and promised them 30% of any future transfer fee.
+Having suffered the training ground injury and relegation during the spring of 2015, McGinn's transfer options were reduced.
+He trained with Houston Dynamo during July 2015, but they were unable to sign him due to foreign player restrictions on Major League Soccer clubs.
+On 31 July 2015, McGinn signed a four-year contract with Hibernian, who paid St Mirren a development fee for McGinn and promised them 30% of any future transfer fee.
 McGinn was part of the Hibernian team that won the 2015–16 Scottish Cup, the club's first victory in the competition for 114 years.
-In the following season, McGinn helped them win promotion to the Scottish Premiership.
+In the following season, McGinn helped them win promotion to the Scottish Premiership by winning the 2016–17 Scottish Championship.

 Hibs rejected three offers from EFL Championship club Nottingham Forest for McGinn during August 2017.
 McGinn scored both of the Hibs goals in a 2–2 draw at Celtic on 30 September, and the first goal in a 2–1 win at Rangers on 3 February 2018.
 McGinn was one of four players nominated for the 2017–18 PFA Scotland Players' Player of the Year award.

 Celtic made three offers for McGinn during July 2018, but these were all rejected by Hibernian.
 During this period of transfer speculation, McGinn continued to play regularly for Hibs and scored the winning goal in a Europa League qualifier against Asteras Tripolis.
 McGinn visited Aston Villa's training ground on 7 August to discuss a potential transfer, which was completed the following day.